 If a load-serving entity's (LSE) deficiency is less than 1% of the LSE's system RA requirement, no points will be accrued.
-An LSE that does not have a deficiency for Points shall only be accrued for month-ahead deficiencies, not year-ahead deficiencies.
-Points shall expire 24 consecutive months shall have all accrued points removed.
-All accrued after the violation.
+Points shall only be accrued for month-ahead deficiencies, not year-ahead deficiencies.
+Points shall expire 24 months after the violation.
 Accrued points within an RA compliance year shall be carried over to the next RA compliance year.
 The provider of last resort shall not accrue points for a deficiency resulting from unexpected load returns for which a system RA waiver is granted.
 This structure is effective for the 2022 RA compliance year.